christinemswanson/CEE-6200-project/README.md

 # CEE-6200-project
 This repository houses my final project for CEE-6200 to perform a model diagnostic assessment of the Plan 2014 simulation model.
+The goal of phase I of the project is to determine how well the simulated and observed water levels correspond to each other, particularly during January - May 2017 when the International Lake Ontario St. Lawrence River Borad (ILOSLRB) was not making major deviations from Plan 2014.

+Please note, you will need to change the file path directories to run the R and Python scripts on your local machine, described below.

+**Requirements:**

+* To run the R scripts: rnoaa (v = 1.3.4), remotes, tidyverse

+* to run the Python scripts: pandas, os

 **Repository overview:**